Go round the roundabout…

 The five main debt options are:

-- Debt Management Plan (DMP) where you pay less than the normal payments each month and ask your creditors to freeze interest.
-It can just be a temporary measure if needed eg until you find another job.
+- Debt Management Plan (DMP) where you pay less than the normal payments each month and your creditors freeze interest – they almost always do.

 - Individual Voluntary Arrangement (IVA) can work well if you have a reliable income and assets to protect such as a house with equity.
+Avoid if you have no assets to protect because a lot of IVAs fail and bankruptcy would also be cheaper.

 - Bankruptcy which sounds scary but for many people it is the fastest and simplest way to be able to start again.
 Find out the facts rather than dismissing this because of myths and rumours that may not be correct for you.